Danijel-Korent/almostOS/README.md

 ## Entry point

-The kernel entry point is in the file "kernel_startup.asm" which sets the Multiboot signature and defines the function start_kernel().
-This function is in the linker script "kernel.ld" defined as the entry point for the compiled artifact.
-The start_kernel() just outputs the string "hello_msg", sets the stack pointer, and then jumps to the first C code function: kernel_c_main()
+The kernel entry point is in the file "kernel_startup.asm", which sets the Multiboot signature and defines the function start_kernel().
+This function is defined in the linker script "kernel.ld" as the entry point for the compiled artifact.
+The start_kernel() just outputs the string "hello_msg", sets the stack pointer, and then jumps to the first C code function: kernel_c_main().

 ## Statistics